 The easiest way to use points and miles to pay for your rental car is to use a credit card that offers statement credits towards travel purchases.
-The leading card in this field is the Capital One® Venture® Rewards Credit Card.
-The Venture Card offers double miles on all purchases, and its miles are worth one cent each as statement credits towards a variety of travel purchases, including rental cars.
+The leading card in this field is the Capital One Venture Rewards Credit Card.
+This card offers double miles on all purchases, and its miles are worth one cent each as statement credits towards a variety of travel purchases, including rental cars.
+What’s more, you can earn 5X miles on all rental car and hotel purchases that you make with the card through Capital One Travel.

-The current offer for this credit card allows you to earn 100,000 bonus miles, worth a minimum of $1,000, when you spend $20,000 within the first 12 months of account opening.
-Or, you can still earn 50,000 miles if you spend $3,000 on purchases within three months of account opening.
-Other benefits of the Venture Card include a $100 credit towards the application fee for Global Entry or TSA PreCheck, and the ability to transfer rewards to airline miles or hotel points.
+Other benefits of the Capital One Venture Rewards Credit Card include a $100 credit towards the application fee for Global Entry or TSA PreCheck, and the ability to transfer rewards to airline miles or hotel points.
 There’s a $95 annual fee for this card.

 Another card with a similar offer is the Bank of America® Travel Rewards credit card, which offers 1.5 points per dollar spent on all purchases.
 Points are worth one cent each as statement credits towards travel and dining purchases, including rental cars.
 New applicants can earn 25,000 bonus points, worth $250, after spending $1,000 in purchases within 90 days of account opening.
-But unlike the Venture, there’s no annual fee for this credit card.
+But unlike the Capital One Venture Rewards Credit Card, there’s no annual fee for this credit card.